NUSLiang/NUSLiang.github.io/_research/Alkali-Ion-Battery.md

 Moreover, batteries beyond Li-ion metrics have also been actively studied, such as Na-ion, Ca-ion and Mg-ion batteries.
 Notably, all-solid-state battery frameworks have also been proposed and investigated recently.

 Combining first-principles calculations and experimental characterizations/engineerings, we work to discover and optimize battery components (i.e., cathode, anode, electrolyte, the corresponding interfaces, as well as all-solid-state batteries) to boost the development of battery materials science.
-We study thermodynamic properties, such as stabilities of various phases, phase transformations, cycling voltages, etc, as well as kinetic performance, such as alkali-ion diffusivities, migration tendencies, etc. We also construct machine-learning database for battery materiasl.
+We study thermodynamic properties, such as stabilities of various phases, phase transformations, cycling voltages, etc, as well as kinetic performance, such as alkali-ion diffusivities, migration tendencies, etc. We also construct machine-learning database for battery materials.

 **Relevant references**